DESIGN versus LUXURY

 Luxury is driven by marketing brand to HNW best prospects.

-Design marketing is inbound; social media and magazines seen mostly by those already in your orbit.
+Design marketing is inbound; primarily social media that’s seen mostly by those already in your orbit.

 Luxury marketing is outbound; increasingly hyper-targeted digital to stay in front of HNWIs.

 Design attracts the top 10% who too often need a buddy to help them finish their home.
 Worse, their expectations and exposure to design is born from television.